lohriialo/indesign-scripting-python/README.md

 ```

 # More Example
 Here's another example of how easy it is to setup a web application with Flask in Python.
-Where, IDS running on the server takes the user inputed data and generate a business card.
+Where, InDesign Server running on a server takes the user inputed data and generate a business cards on the fly.
 See [`flask-demo`](https://github.com/lohriialo/indesign-scripting-python/tree/master/flask-demo) for the example

 # InDesign Scripting Resources
 * [InDesign Scripting SDK](https://console.adobe.io/downloads/id)